Chukobyte/learn-engine-dev/docs/embedding_python/embedding_further.md

 ## Creating A Python Instance in C++

 We're able to import modules and call functions, but there may be times where we'll want to interact with an instance of a python class.
-Furthermore, we don't want to have to import a module and query its attributes each time we want to use a function as that will effect performance.
+Furthermore, we don't want to have to import a module and query its attributes each time we want to use a function as that will affect performance.
 In this section we'll create a class to manage active python objects.

 ```c++
 #ifndef PYTHON_OBJECT_MANAGER_H